 Susanne Fröhlich worked for more than 25 years for a non-university research institute in the field of economics and social sciences in project management, quality control and layout and as back office manager for an international sports association.
 She has been supporting the WPZ Research team with her expertise since November 2019.

 Michaela Gstrein studied commercial sciences, completed a post-graduate degree in economics at the Institute for Advanced Studies (IHS) and a doctorate in economics at the Vienna University of Economics and Business.
 From 2002 on she was Senior Researcher at the Institute for Advanced Studies (IHS) in Vienna, and from September 2016 on Michaela Gstrein has been working at WPZ Research.
 Since 2021 she is also MA Gender Studies.

-Mara Kritzinger graduated with honors from the Bachelor’s program in Economics and Social Sciences with a focus on Economics and from the Master’s program in Economics at the Vienna University of Economics and Business Administration with distinction.
-From June 2019 to February 2021, Mara Kritzinger worked as a research assistant at the Vienna University of Economics and Business.
+Mara Kritzinger completed her Bachelor’s degree in Economics and Social Sciences with a focus on Economics and her Master’s degree in Economics at the Vienna University of Economics and Business Administration with distinction.
+From June 2019 to February 2021, Mara Kritzinger worked as a research assistant at the Vienna University of Economics and Business Administration.

 Andreas Pfaffel studied psychology at the University of Vienna, where he completed his doctoral studies in social and economic sciences with excellent results in 2016.
 From 2011, he worked as an educational psychologist and evaluator at the Institute of Applied Psychology: Work, Education, Economics at the University of Vienna in several research and evaluation projects.